Logo icon

 Read Time

-Audience targeting is no longer just about demographics; it is about predicting behavior.
+Audience targeting marketing is no longer just about demographics; it’s about anticipating behaviour within your digital marketing target audience.
 In 2026, precision targeting is the single biggest factor in campaign success.

 Recent data indicates that highly segmented campaigns drive 77% of marketing ROI.
-However, with the death of third-party cookies and the rise of AI, the rules have changed.
-To maximize your ad spend, you must move beyond basic "age and location" filters and embrace psychographic and behavioral signals.
+However, with the decline of third-party cookies and the rise of AI, audience targeting rules have changed.
+To maximize ad spend, brands must move beyond basic age and location filters and leverage psychographic and behavioural signals.

 Here are 10 actionable tips to master audience targeting in the modern digital landscape.